caltechlibrary/eprinttools/README.md

 # epgo

-An experimental Go wrapper around the E-Prints REST API
+An experimental Go wrapper around the E-Prints REST API.
+It as a platform to explore ad-hoc feed options as well as integrations with other systems.